sakijohn/MACS341FINALPROJECT/README.md

 After the installation is complete, you can verify that tkinter is installed by opening a Python interactive shell or an Integrated Development Environment (IDE) that supports Python, and then typing the following command: import tkinter
 If you don't see any errors, then tkinter is successfully installed on your system.

+<br><br>
+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.